 - Share content with specific types of clients, or

 - Create multiple private areas in the client portal for individual clients.

-For example, if you offer design services and consultancy, you could set up two different areas in your client portal: one for your graphic design clients and another for clients who are interested in design consultancy.
+If you offer design services and consultancy, you could set up two different areas in your client portal: one for your graphic design clients and another for clients who are interested in design consultancy.
 This way, you could share all design-related news, updates, information, and downloadable resources with your graphic design clients and all consultancy-related updates and resources (such as Google Docs or Google Sheets) with your design consultancy clients.

-However, if you’re a design agency that creates custom logos for businesses, you’d want to set up multiple private areas for individual clients.
+Alternatively, if you’re a design agency that creates custom logos for businesses, you’d want to set up multiple private areas for individual clients.
 In this way, you can create a separate client area for each one of your clients and share downloadable resources, files, and PSDs with them.
 This also makes it easy for your clients to access deliverables and resources and improves project management.

 Password Protected Categories: The best WordPress client portal plugin

 Password Protected Categories is a WordPress client portal plugin that lets you create secure, hidden areas within your WordPress website.
 You can do this by password protecting entire WordPress categories.
 This is also great for creating customer portals.